kallaway/100-days-of-code/log.md

 Question 7 : How to find middle element of Linked List.
 You need to write a java program to find middle element of Linked List in most optimize way.
 Solution: Java program to find middle element of Linked List.

+###day 4: may 30 ,2021

+Linked List
+Question 8: How to detect a loop in Linked List.
+If Linked List has loop, find the start node for the loop.

+Question 9 : Find intersection of two linked lists?

+Question 10:  Write java Program to Find Smallest and Largest Element in an Array..

+Question 11: Find the missing number in the array.